tlenaert/ctpToMstoch/README.md

 ## Hardware Requirements

-This code was built on a standard Macbook pro with
+This code was built on a standard Macbook pro (Monterey 12.6) with

-- RAM: 8+ GB
+- RAM: 8 GB
-- CPU: 4 cores, 2.4 GHz
+- CPU: 2.4 GHz Quad-Core Intel Core i5

 ## Software Requirements